johnlpage/POCDriver/README.md

 *** Latest Update December 2020 ***
 Prior to the latest version - POCDriver allowed you to specify a ratio of operation types.
 For example, 50:50 Inserts and Queries.
-However, it stuck to this ratio regardless of the relative performace - if for example the server could do 20,000 queries per second but only 3,000 updates per second You would get:
+However, it stuck to this ratio regardless of the relative performance - if for example the server could do 20,000 queries per second but only 3,000 updates per second you would get:

 100% Queries / 0% Updates - 20,000 queries/s